jkunimune/nibasa/misc.md

 country names should be stripped to whatever minimum root is present in both the country name, language name, and people name. in some cases that will include a root that means "land", like "island" or "osteraih", and that's okay.  but keep "ia" if it has one.  not if it's just in the nisba adjective tho; nisba adjectives don't count for "ia".

-The words "north", "south", "east", "west", "central", and "new" should be translated into PUDUL.
+The words "north", "south", "east", "west", "central", "inner", "outer", and "new" should be translated into PUDUL.
 Other geographic terms like "port", "coast", "cape", "island", and "saint" should be left in the language of origin.

 when a cultural term has multiple related languages associated with it, use the most widely spoken language (so chinese cities and provinces are generally going to use their mandarin names, tho dishes may use a different name if they're really specificly associated with a different chinese language; Aíti is spelled as it is in French (not Ayiti as it would be in Haitian Creole)).